FLAMINGO: Tracing the co-evolution of hot gas and black holes in galaxy groups and clusters: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Jonah Conley, Rob Crain, Jonathan Davies, Megan Donahue, Ilaria Marini, Marie Martig, and Mark Voit for helpful discussions.
+{The authors thank the anonymous referee for their helpful comments that improved the paper.} The authors would like to thank Jonah Conley, Rob Crain, Jonathan Davies, Megan Donahue, Ilaria Marini, Marie Martig, and Mark Voit for helpful discussions.
 EEC acknowledges an STFC PhD studentship at the LIV.INNO Centre for Doctoral Training “Innovation in Data Intensive Science”.
 This work was supported by the Science and Technology Facilities Council (grant number ST/Y002733/1).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 769130).
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.